CONNECTICUT PARENT ADVOCACY CENTER

 INTERESTED IN OUR WORK?

-If you are an undergraduate student interested in getting involved, our application will be live in the fall.
-In the meantime, please contact us at with any questions.
+If you are an undergraduate student interested in getting involved, our application is now LIVE.
+For returning members, the application can be found HERE.
+For new prospective members, the application can be found HERE.
+Applications will close on September 15th at 11:59 pm ET.
+If you have any questions or concerns, please contact us at email@example.com with any questions.
 And stay tuned for new projects coming soon!